eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-1/trg-1-2.md

 ## Best Practices

-- a clear installing guide through our official helm chart repo
+a well structured installation guide includes
-- table of content of your installation guide
+- the prerequisites
-- prerequisites section for the installation
+- a step-by-step installation instruction which can be copy+pasted directly
-- a numeric step-by-step installation guide with command copy options
+  - using only the charts of our official [helm chart repository](https://github.com/eclipse-tractusx/charts)
-- a reference your helm chart `README.md` file
+- a link to your helm chart `README.md` file
-- install verification / uninstallation / upgrade guide if needed local deployment advisories
+- guides on verification, upgrade and uninstallation (and if needed: local deployment/testing specifics)
 - a FAQ and troubleshooting section
-- additional resources information
+- links to additional resources / information
 - contact information for support or feedback

 ## Exemplary Helm installation guide structure